 John is the subject of a new podcast entitled Wide-Eyed Creation: Crafting Your World, From Page to Stage with John Hegley, part of the Extraordinary Creatives series by Ceri Hand (opens in Facebook).
 John reflects on finding inspiration in everyday objects, overcoming challenges of fame, and the importance of mental well-being.
 Listen on Apple or on Spotify.

-On Sat April 27th there are two shows at Samuel Worth Chapel in Sheffield - a Let's Make a Bit of a Book Worm Workshop at 2.00pm and An American In Luton at 7.30pm.
+On Sat 27th April there are two shows at Samuel Worth Chapel in Sheffield - a Let's Make a Bit of a Book Worm Workshop at 2.00pm and An American In Luton at 7.30pm.
+BOTH THESE EVENTS ARE NOW SOLD OUT.

 On Sat 25th May at 8.30pm John is supported by Diego Brown and the Good Fairy, in a show presented by Lost Horizons at the Wanstead Tap in London.

-Looking a fair way ahead, on Thu March 26th at 8.00pm we have An American in Luton in that very town's Hat Factory Arts Centre.
+And on Thu 26th September at 8.00pm we have An American in Luton in that very town's Hat Factory Arts Centre.

 Reviews